solarwinds/nova/docs/CONTRIBUTION.md

 # Contributing to Nova

 We are open to, and grateful for, any contributions made by the community.
-By contributing to Nova, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct)
+By contributing to Nova, you agree to abide by the [Code of Conduct](./CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).

 Here's what you need to know to get started: